cvut/javascript/tooling/README.md

 ## Hosted Services

-If you publish your project as open-source on GitHub or NPM, consider using these useful services:
+If you publish your project as open-source on GitHub or in the npm registry, consider using these useful services:

 - Continuous Integration (can be also used for [automatic publishing of packages](https://github.com/semantic-release/semantic-release))
   - [Travis CI](https://travis-ci.org/)